 Smoky Mountains.
 The Great Smoky Mountains National Park is one of the country’s most visited national parks.
 Offering free admission, the park boasts more than 800 square miles of forested land, with mountain ranges in Tennessee and North Carolina.
 Leaf-peepers will find hiking and biking trails, including more than 70 miles of the Appalachian Trail, paved roads, and scenic overlooks.
 Visitors headed to the Gatlinburg, Pigeon Forge and Sevierville area can get a sneak peek of what to expect on their fall foliage trek by checking out the “Fall Color Update” on the park’s website.
 (PS – Here’s where to eat!)

 Bristol.
-Known for NASCAR and as the birthplace of country music, Bristol is located in northeast Tennessee and straddles the Tennessee – Virginia state line.
+Known for NASCAR and as the birthplace of country music, Bristol is located in northeast Tennessee and straddles the Tennessee – Virginia state line – we always drive through here on our way to Washington DC.
 Because it’s located in the Appalachian foothills, Bristol has some pretty spectacular views.
 A drive through the 640,000-acre Cherokee National Forest or a hike along the Appalachian Trail are just a few great ways to explore the scenery in the tri-cities area.

 Fall Creek Falls State Park.
 One of the most popular state-run parks in Tennessee, Fall Creek Falls is a treasure trove of fall fun.
 More than 26,000 acres of land nestled atop the Cumberland Plateau encompass trails, waterfalls, a golf course, lodging options, and a lake.
 The park is named for Fall Creek Falls, one of the highest waterfalls in the eastern U.S. at over 250 feet high.
 Visitors can explore the park in several different ways including hiking, biking, boating, horseback riding, and even zip lining.
 The Nature Center provides naturalist-led programs, arts & crafts, campfires, games, and even live music, so there is plenty of entertainment for the whole family to enjoy.
 There are more than 34 miles of trails to explore and plenty of fun ways to see the sites – and the colors – of Fall Creek Falls.